Tony-A-Michailidis/external-partners/README.md

 docker-compose up --build
 ```

-Very usefull: mvn clean install -DskipTests ... if you really mess it up, remove all images and go back to build the geonetwork folder and mvn clean install -DskipTests etc.
+Very usefull: if you mess it up, remove all images (docker system prune -a -f) and go back to the geonetwork folder and "mvn clean install -DskipTests", then move one folder up and "docker-compose up --build"
----